Atharva-2157/Snake_game/README.md

 pip install pygame

-Do not delete any file
+Do not delete any file it will CRASH the game.

+IF ANYONE WANTS TO CONTRIBUTE THEN HE/SHE WILL BE ALWAYS WELCOME